yourbuddyconner/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(random_sequence(DNA, 50))
 ```

 Next, let's define a loop where we align, randomly, pairs of sequences of increasing length, and compile the time it took to align the sequences.
-Here we're going to use a faster version of pairwise alignment that's implemented in scikit-bio, to faciliate testing with more alignments.
+Here we're going to use a faster version of pairwise alignment that's implemented in scikit-bio, to facilitate testing with more alignments.

 ```python
 >>> import timeit